svzvicky/svzvicky/README.md

 I am a software engineer who is eager to build software solutions to solve the problems of the society.

-👯 I’m looking to collaborate with People, Share and discuss various ideas and try to learn the different perspectives.
-🌱 I’m currently learning Java and Spring.

 You can find me around the web 🌎:
 - Email: svzvicky@gmail.com